tigeryu8900/reddit-scheduler/README.md

 # or this
 npm start

-# To redo all tasks in ~/.reddit/pending/ in case if some posts failed, run this
+# To reschedule all tasks in ~/.reddit/pending/, run this
-npm run retry
+npm run reschedule
 ```

 New folders added to `~/.reddit/pending/` are automatically scheduled.